Dr. Michael May (FRCS) — Updated on April 28, 2023

 Unfortunately, regardless of how bad your hair loss is, you shouldn’t take anything other than the suggested dosage of Finasteride – which is 1 mg per day.

-A 1 mg daily dose of Finasteride has been licensed by the UK’s medical regulatory board for its ability to improve hair loss, any other dosage will not have the same effect.
+A 1 mg daily dose of Finasteride has been licensed by the UK’s medical regulatory board for its ability to improve hair loss, any other Finasteride dosage will not have the same effect.

 Some studies [5] have looked into the half-life of Finasteride, which stays in your body between 4.7 hours to 7.1 hours, which can result in slow accumulation over time, but it’s still not recommended to skip any of your daily doses.